SAVING & BUDGETING

 - Rent or Mortgage

-- Transportation (car maintenance, insurance, transit pass etc)
+- Transportation (car maintenance, insurance, transit pass)

 - Food (groceries, eating out, vitamins/supplements)

-- Utilities (internet, cable, electricity, water)
+- Utilities (internet, cable, cell phone, electricity, water)

-- Any subscription services (Netflix, Amazon, food box)
+- Subscription services (Netflix, Amazon, food box)

 How much should I be saving per month?